 Storage Fee Increases

 Amazon storage fees may increase over time and can change during peak seasons.
+It’s a good idea to keep this in mind so you aren’t taken by surprise if you are getting charged higher fees.

 Amazon Book Sales Have Very Little Profit